3 Keys to Overpowering Anxiety

 #2.
 Negativity

 Anxiety loves when we focus on the worst-case scenario.
 The main job of anxiety is to keep you safe and prepare you for whatever danger you may face.
-Our minds get consumed with thoughts like “She will dump me”, “he will laugh at my proposal”, “I’ll get fired”, “I’ll get cancer”, “the plane will crash”, “we’ll go bankrupt”.
+Our minds get consumed with thoughts like “She will dump me”, “he will laugh at my proposal”, “I’ll get fired”, “I’ll get cancer”, “the plane will crash”, or “we’ll go bankrupt”.
 There are endless potential worse-case scenarios, 95% of which will never happen.

 #3.
 Avoidance